ten7/hosting-drupal-on-kubernetes/lab04_configuration.md

 ```shell
 kubectl --kubeconfig="/path/to/kubeconfig.yml" edit secret drupal-db
 ```
-6. Notice that the password we entered earlier is no longer in plaintext.
+7. Notice that the password we entered earlier is no longer in plaintext.
 It's been base64 encoded.
 Also, the `stringData` key was replaced with a `data` key.
+8. Close the editor.

 ## Update web deployment